timofeysie/cypress-cucumber/README.md

 ./node_modules/.bin/cypress open ( This is used to get the necessary default configs in place).
 ```

-Once the initial setup is completed
+Once the initial setup is completed, go to cypress.config.js and add the following commands.

-Goto cypress.config.js and add the following commands , these commands should be inside the e2e : {}
+Note these commands should be inside the ```e2e : {}``` section:

 ```shell
 {